Jashbhai634/Galaxy-Jumper/README.md

 ​🌀 Nebula Clouds: Touching these will invert your controls and blur your vision.

 ​🛰️ Sentinels: Moving enemies that patrol the lanes.

+One Galaxy.
+Endless Runs.
+Gravity Is Just a Suggestion.
+Speed Is Your Only Weapon.

 ​🛠️ Technical Breakdown